 The simple dragging of the back foot on the surfboard during take-off could accelerate the development of this unpleasant condition.

-Surfer's knots, also known as surfer's knobs or surfer's knee, could start appearing after long periods of time surfing.
+Surfer's knots, also known as surfer's knobs or surfer's knees, could start appearing after long periods of time surfing.

-Surfer's knots are also more frequent in beginner surfers who have not yet fine-tuned the pop-up technique and still need to drag their back foot for a while catching the wave.
+Surfer's knots are also more frequent in beginner surfers who have not yet fine-tuned the pop-up technique and still need to drag their back foot for a while to catch the wave.

-Surfers living in warm water regions and who don't wear wetsuits have less knee and feet protection and padding than those who need thick neoprene and boots.
+Surfers living in warm water regions and who don't wear wetsuits have less knee and foot protection and padding than those who need thick neoprene and boots.

 Thus, they are more prone to developing surfer's knots.

 A surfer's knot can be painful - any contact with the surfboard or even walking can hurt and be extremely uncomfortable.

 The good thing is that, unlike the surfer's ear, this is a reversible condition.

 How can you treat surfer's knots?
 Pause your surfing activities for a while until the cutaneous growth heals completely.